GaloisInc/mctrace/MCTRACE.md

         functions from the standard library.
       - We require that the calls between functions be made via direct relative offsets (and not via relocation tables).

-        The precise mechanism to induce a compiler generate calls using relative offsets are likely somewhat compiler and platform specific, however `gcc` on both `x86-64` and PowerPC 32-bit platforms appear to generate such code as long as the functions being called have a `static` scope.
+      - The precise mechanism to induce a compiler generate calls using relative offsets are somewhat compiler and platform specific, however `gcc` on both `x86-64` and PowerPC 32-bit platforms appear to generate such code as long as the functions being called have a `static` scope.